This is the first installment of the series and the easiest one too

 Shortcut key for Paste is Ctrl V while Access key is P

 Keyboard users have also alternative to access UI element without using tab key VikingSlots – ta fram vikingen i dig, och vinn stort redan idag!Det heter ju att kart barn har manga namn, och nog stammer det nar vi pratar om de populara spelautomater na, video slots, enarmad banditer eller vad du valjer att kalla de. i.e. Access Keys.
 Access Keys are alphanumeric keys used in conjunction with ALT key for accessibility to interact with all menu items or controls.

-- It is assigned by placing an ampersand “&’, in the text of the control, before the letter, which would be the access key.
+- It is assigned by placing an ampersand “&’, in There are basic rules that players can learn about roulette on line to enhance their enjoyment of the game, but none that can identify winning techniques. the text of the control, before the letter, which would be the access key.